aymanshar/idiomx-dataset/README.md

 ## Reproducibility

+All dataset construction steps are fully reproducible via:

+- Python scripts (modular pipeline)
+- Batch LLM enrichment
+- Deterministic processing stages

-The dataset can be fully reproduced using the provided pipeline notebooks and scripts.
+Final outputs can be regenerated from raw sources using the provided scripts.

-A sample pre-enrichment dataset is also included to allow quick testing and validation without running the full pipeline.

-The pipeline is designed to remain functional with or without LLM enrichment, ensuring reproducibility across different environments.
 ---

 ## Pipeline Notebooks